What Does a LACT Unit Do?

 Located after the flow meter are block and bleed valves and proving connections.
 This is where a proving meter can be connected to periodically test the accuracy of the metering system.

 The oil moves through a back pressure valve which holds pressure against the LACT unit.
-This is typically a spring-loaded back pressure valve because it requires no supply gas to operate.
+This is typically a spring loaded back pressure regulator because it requires no supply gas to operate.

 Check Valve